ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Connect to Eucalyptus Instance from Terminal.md

   Additional Note:

-If your account instances support GUI but you're unable to connect with GUI of either Instance-Store or EBS-Based instances, follow the steps:
+If your account instances support GUI but you're unable to connect with GUI of either Instance-Store or EBS-Based instances, follow these steps:

 1. Comment these lines from `/etc/ssh/sshd_config`